Ghanaians are yearning for the peace and stability Atta-Mills stood for - Mahama

 Click to read all about coronavirus →

-John Dramani Mahama, the flagbearer of the National Democratic Congress (NDC) has disclosed that Ghanaians are clamoring for the governance style of the late President Professor John Evans Atta-Mills.
+John Dramani Mahama, flagbearer of the National Democratic Congress (NDC) has disclosed that Ghanaians are clamoring for the governance style of the late President John Evans Atta-Mills.

 He said the hostility of the current government to citizens has necessitated this.